 Balancing our professional and personal life in the right proportions.
 Your whole life doesn’t have to be work, but it’s good to make work part of your life.”

-We think it is wonderful to have Núria on our team and we believe it is very necessary to share and highlight the stories of women.
+We find it wonderful to have Núria on our team and we believe it is very necessary to share and make women's stories visible.

 Núria is the voice of iDISC’s experience and the voice of experience as a professional who has made her way through the world of translation, facing challenges and becoming part of what the industry is today, but we also want to give a voice to the young translators in whom the future of this profession lies: